ali-naqvi8062/ali-naqvi8062/README.md

 🚀 Exploring the world of Embedded Systems, FPGAs and AI.

-🔧 Currently learning openGL and collaborating on a Mars Rover design with ROS2, SLAM and more!
+🔧 Currently working on implementing a Software Defined Radio System in C++!

 🏆 Passionate about bringing my ideas to life and always eager to learn something new